Recreation

 Okaw Valley Orchard

 Located about 4 miles North of IL Route 121 on IL Route 32, follow signs.
-15 varieties of apples available at different times throughout the season, pasturized apple cider and cider slush, apple butter, applesauce, jellies and jams, caramel apples, fresh apple doughnuts, frozen apple dumplings, freah fruit pies available.
+15 varieties of apples available at different times throughout the season, pasteurized apple cider and cider slush, apple butter, applesauce, jellies and jams, caramel apples, fresh apple doughnuts, frozen apple dumplings, fresh fruit pies available.
 Large playground and picnic area.
-October 9 and 10 Applefest with music, vendors and crafts

 Shady Crest Orchard